How do I mount an Amazon EFS file system on an Amazon ECS container or a task that runs on Fargate?

 2. From the navigation pane, choose Task Definitions, and then choose Create new Task Definition.

-3. In the Select launch type compatibility section, choose FARGATE, and choose Next Step.
+3. In the Select launch type compatibility section, choose FARGATE, and then choose Next Step.

 4. In the Configure task and container definitions section, for Task Definition Name, enter a name for your task definition.

-Note: Specify custom options for Root directory, Encryption in transit, and EFS AWS Identity and Access Management (IAM) authorization.
-Or, accept the default, where "/" is the root directory.
+Note: You can specify custom options for Root directory, Encryption in transit, and EFS AWS Identity and Access Management (IAM) authorization.
+Or, you can accept the default option, where "/" is the root directory.

-8. In the STORAGE AND LOGGING section, in the Mount points subsection, select the volume that you created for Source volume.
+11. In the STORAGE AND LOGGING section, in the Mount points subsection, select the volume that you created for Source volume in step 5.

-Note: You can use the entry point and command to test that your Amazon EFS file system is successfully mounted.
+Note: You can use the entry point and command to test whether your Amazon EFS file system is successfully mounted.
 By default, the container exits after the df -h command successfully runs.
+The JSON task definition example in step 16 uses an infinite while loop to keep the task running.

 In the following example, the JSON task definition uses an infinite loop to keep the task running.
 The task definition creates a data volume named efs-test.
 The nginx container mounts the host data volume at the Any_Container_Path path.